Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 What Causes An Engine to Hydrolock?

 What kind of situation can result in water entering the cylinders?
-There are many examples, like driving in a downpour or going through a deep puddle.
+There are many examples, like driving in a heavy downpour or going through a deep puddle.
 This is one of the reasons that flood-damaged vehicles are often totaled afterward.

 Does Hydrolocking Harm An Engine?

-While the RPMs are low, such as when you’re idling or moving slowly, only a small amount of water may enter.
+While the RPMs are low, such as when you’re idling or progressing slowly, only a small amount of water may enter.
 In this case, you need to act swiftly to remove it before it causes corrosion issues.

 - A bent or broken connecting rod